Hyperk\"ahler structures on leaves of hyper-Lie Poisson manifolds: Introduction

-Further, he proved that symplectic leaves of three Poisson structures coincide, and every leaf admits three symplectic structures with compatibility conditions, inducing (pseudo-)hyperkähler structures.
-Finally, all leaves of $\pi_1, \pi_2, \pi_3$ can be regarded as (possibly submanifold of) certain adjoint orbit of $\su(2)^{\mathbb{C}}\cong \mathfrak{sl}(2,\mathbb{C})$ under the projection ${\rm pr}_{23}$.
+Further, he proved that symplectic leaves of the three Poisson structures coincide, and every leaf admits three symplectic structures with compatibility conditions, inducing (pseudo-)hyperkähler structures.
+Finally, all leaves of $\pi_1, \pi_2, \pi_3$ can be regarded as (possibly submanifolds of) certain adjoint orbits of $\su(2)^{\mathbb{C}}\cong \mathfrak{sl}(2,\mathbb{C})$ under the projection ${\rm pr}_{23}$.

-Since both constructions of Kronheimer and Xu yield hyperkähler structures on the adjoint orbits of $\mathfrak{sl}(2,\mathbb{C}),$ we ask two natural questions, to which we would like to answer in this paper. \begin{itemize} \item Do some leaves of the hyper-Lie Poisson structure recover Kronheimer's construction? \item If so, do other leaves give rise to different hyperkähler structures? \end{itemize}
+Since both constructions of Kronheimer and Xu yield hyperkähler structures on the adjoint orbits of $\mathfrak{sl}(2,\mathbb{C}),$ we ask two natural questions, which we would like to answer in this paper. \begin{itemize} \item Do some leaves of the hyper-Lie Poisson structure recover Kronheimer's construction? \item If so, do other leaves give rise to different hyperkähler structures? \end{itemize}

 $\diamond$ \textbf{The main results}